CodeYourFuture/curriculum/common-content/en/module/js1/arrow-functions/index.md

 (decimalNumber) => `${decimalNumber * 100}%`;
 ```

-This can be useful to make is quicker and easier to write functions.
-It also reduces the number of things we need to skip past when reading a function.
+This can make it easier and quicker to write functions.
+It reduces the number of things we need to read in a function.

 Applying all of these techniques, we can rewrite our Jest test with fewer words: